jebreimo/Argen/README.md

     Text: OPTION-DEFINITION or ARGUMENT-DEFINITION

+#### Example 2:
+To create an option that is case-insensitive and accepts both a slash and a dash prefix, but is listed in the help text as just "/A".

+    ${/A NUM| Text: /A NUM /a -A -a | Default: 0}$ Set the alpha-level.

 ### Type

     Type: TYPE

 TYPE must be one of the following words:
-* *Help*: specify that this is a help option.
+* `Help`: specifies that this is a help option.
 Options automatically become help options if their `Member` property is "help" (this is for instance true if the option is `/?` or `--help`).
 When the generated *parse_arguments* function encounters a help-option it writes the help message to stdout and returns immediately without parsing any remaining options or arguments.
-* *Info*
+* `Info`: use this on options that make the program display some piece of information and ignore the requires certain options and arguments for its normal operation, but also other arguments (e.g. an option for displaying the program's version or a list of available services).
-* *MultiValue*
+* *MultiValue*:
 * *Value*
 * *List*    values are stored in a vector
 * *Final*   the option marks the end of all options, all remaining arguments are treated as arguments even if they start with a dash.
 POSIX-compliant program should make "--" the final option.
 There won't be a members for final options in the Arguments struct.